alejoalvarez/oop/README.md

 Simply put, OOP focuses on the objects that developers want to manipulate rather than the logic required to manipulate them.
 This approach to programming is well-suited for programs that are large, complex and actively updated or maintained.
 Due to the organization of an object-oriented program, this method is also conducive to collaborative development where projects can be divided into groups.
 Additional benefits of OOP include code reusability, scalability  and efficiency.

-OOP was developed to increase the reusability and maintainability of source code.[33]
+OOP was developed to increase the reusability and maintainability of source code.
 Transparent representation of the control flow had no priority and was meant to be handled by a compiler.
 With the increasing relevance of parallel hardware and multithreaded coding, developing transparent control flow becomes more important, something hard to achieve with OOP

 ## Principles of OOP
 Object-oriented programming is based on the following principles: